Frontenac (Ontario federal electoral district)

 Frontenac was a federal electoral district represented in the House of Commons of Canada from 1867 to 1925.
 It was located in the province of Ontario.
-It was created by the British North America Act of 1867.
+It was created by the British North America Act 1867.

 It was initially defined to consist of the Townships of Kingston, Wolfe Island, Pittsburg and Howe Island, and Storrington.

 In 1903, the riding was redefined to consist of the county of Frontenac, excluding the city of Kingston and the village of Portsmouth.

 The electoral district was abolished in 1924 when it was merged into Frontenac—Addington riding.

+Members of Parliament

+This riding has elected the following members of Parliament:

 Election results

 On Mr. Kirkpatrick's death, 26 March 1870: